 This is a picture I took during a foggy summer day.
-It looks like it's going to rain - but it's just a heavy layer of fog over the Golden Gate Bridge.
+It looks like it's going to rain, but it's just a heavy layer of fog over the Golden Gate Bridge.

 This is another picture I took around the same time of year.
-As you can see, even if its foggy one day - the next might be clear and sunny!
+As you can see, even if it's foggy one day, the next might be clear and sunny!

+November to March is our rainy season, when temperatures are slightly cooler.
 During the day, the temperatures hover around 60.
-At night, they drop down to around 50—and some nights even cooler.
+At night, they drop down to around 50—and some nights even colder.

-You will want to bring along medium weight shirts, sweaters and at least one jacket.
+You will want to bring along medium-weight shirts, sweaters, and at least one jacket.
 Again, this allows you to layer—as the temps can be different from day to day.

 You will also want to prepare for the rain.
 We get a light rain that is easy to walk in but might last all day.
 We rarely have thunderstorms and it's not very common for us to get downpours.

-Your best option is to bring along a medium weight raincoat that you can wear all the time.
-I also don't mind the rain, so usually don't carry an umbrella.
+Your best option is to bring along a medium-weight raincoat that you can wear all the time, and—only if you don't mind carrying it around—an umbrella if you want to stay completely dry.